Maeda94/arch_test/README.md

 # arch_test
-This is for the i3 arch build I'm running in virtual box.
+I have run linux before, in particular ubuntu and different mint and lightweight builds, but this is my first time operating something as complex as arch linux.
+This repository is for the i3 arch build I'm running in virtual box.